idea4good/GuiLiteSamples/HelloWave/README.md

 3. Encapsulate draw piexel driver in `main.c`
 4. Link your LCD driver with GuiLite, and call UI entry function(e.g, startHelloWave)
 5. Build & Run ⚠️rebuild `GuiLite.lib` if meet Linking error.

+## How to build for x64 Linux or Rasperry Pi?
+### libcore.a libgui.a should be in BuildLinux\libs, ⚠️rebuild them if meet Linking error, e.g: -fPIC, libxxx not found.
+1. Build target:
+- `cd HelloWave`
+- `cmake .`
+- `make`
+- `cd BuildLinux`
+- `chmod 777 *`

+2. Run on Ubuntu:
+- `sudo ./HelloWave /dev/fb0`   /dev/fb0: The path of framebuffer device file.
+- If meet **permission** issue, you should enter pure command mode(not desktop mode), and run it again.

+3. Run inside QT APP(display-xxx is a QT APP for display, skip this if you haven't installed QT):
+- If x64:`sudo ./display-x64 1 240 320 | ./HelloWave shared-fb`
+- If raspberry pi:`sudo ./display-arm  1 240 320 | ./HelloWave shared-fb`
+- The source code of display-xxx here: HostMonitor/BuildLinux/display.src